LucasVChaves/BubesOS/README.md

 ## How to build

+-> You will need Docker and Qemu in your system.

 -> Download the files or clone the repository.
 -> Create a docker image with `docker build buildenv -t bubesos-buildenv`.
 -> Run the image with `docker run --rm -it -v %cd%:/root/env bubesos-buildenv` on cmd or `docker run --rm -it -v "$(PWD)":/root/envex bubesos-buildenv` on bash.